jfmatth/openshift-django17/README.md

 ### Notes on compatibility
 This has not been tested thoroughly with Python 3.
 I'd love to have someone try that out for this repo.

+### Please Star if you like this repository.
+I don't publish many repositories, but if you like this project, please star it, thanks.